akv3001/RNASeq-Based-XBP1s-Detection-/README.md

 *bowtie2 -p 8 -D 20 -R 3 -N 0 -L 20 -i S,1,0.50 --end-to-end --rdg 1,1 --rfg 1,1 --gbar 10*

-- the bash pipeline can be run using any batch jobs scheduler
+- the bash pipeline here is adapted to run on the SLURM job scheduler, but can be run using any batch jobs scheduler
 - the output directory with sample specific read out can then be run through as an agrument to the pythong script to summarize results to summarized sample level XBP1s indel measure.

 **Publications:**